Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 According to FloridaRambler.com, the best paddling route is upstream to the east.
 If you go west, the views get more urban and the waterway is more crowded with motorboats.
 The eastern path takes you under Interstate-75 and the river gets more shallow and narrow.
 Mangroves line the shore and towering old trees provide a shady canopy from the sun’s rays.
 You’re not in the heart of Florida’s untouched wilderness, but it gives you a taste of it.
 You’ll pass cypress trees and probably spot a turtle or alligator sunning themselves.
 It’s a nice escape from urban life and it’ll leave you feeling rejuvenated.

-Residents of the city of Bonita Springs have a lot of pride in their city and Riverside Park is the place where everyone comes together.
+Residents of the city of Bonita Springs have a lot of pride in their city and Riverside Park in Bonita Springs is the place where everyone comes together.
 It’s located in the middle of historic downtown Bonita Springs on Old U.S. 41.
-When you’re done exploring the park, attending one of its festivals or exploring the Imperial River on a canoe or kayak, you can meander through downtown’s picturesque streets and try authentic street tacos at Maria’s Restaurant or you can visit the Everglades Wonder Gardens and meet some Florida wildlife.
+When you’re done exploring the park, attending one of its festivals or exploring the Imperial River on a canoe or kayak, you can meander through downtown’s picturesque streets and try authentic street tacos at Maria’s Restaurant.
+There are so many things to do in Bonita Springs.
+You can also visit the Everglades Wonder Gardens and meet some Florida wildlife.

-We have a variety of Bonita Springs rentals to choose from.
-Let us know what you think of Riverside Park and historic Bonita Springs.
+We have a variety of Bonita Springs vacation rentals to choose from.
+The Beach & Tennis Club Rentals in Bonita Springs is also a great place for a relaxing vacation.
+Let us know what you think of Riverside Park and historic Bonita Springs and connect with Royal Shell today to plan a vacation.
 We hope you enjoy your stay in our little slice of paradise!